threedworld-mit/tdw/Documentation/python/object_data/composite_object/composite_object_dynamic.md

 `from tdw.object_data.composite_object.composite_object_dynamic import CompositeObjectDynamic`

-Static data for a composite object and its sub-objects.
+Dynamic data for a composite object and its sub-objects.

 Note that not all sub-objects will be in this output data because some of them don't have specialized dynamic properties.
 For example, non-machines have dynamic positions, velocities, etc. but these can be found in `Transforms` and `Rigidbodies` data, respectively.